 If your helmet is weakened, it won’t protect you as well in the next crash.
 Similarly, you should always replace a helmet that shows signs of damage.

 Any helmet that is not certified by the following agencies should be replaced:

 The condition of these helmets is irrelevant.
 Helmets that are not certified by any of those agencies are not legal or safe under Georgia bicycle helmet laws.

 If you were injured in a bicycle accident, whether you were wearing a helmet at the time of your accident or not, you should contact a bicycle accident attorney in Atlanta.

-At the Law Offices of Shane Smith, our attorneys are familiar with Georgia traffic and bicycle helmet laws.
+At Shane Smith Law, our attorneys are familiar with Georgia traffic and bicycle helmet laws.
 Contact us today for a free consultation about your case.
 Call us at: 1-888-927-6955.